fredzhangaranz/ai-insight/docs/todos/in-progress/templating_improvement_real_customer.md

           ON "SemanticIndexField"(concept_id) WHERE concept_id IS NOT NULL;
         ```
       - Keep `semantic_concept` as fallback for unmapped entries and debugging
-    - [ ] **Define phrase → concept resolution for search:**
+    - [x] **Define phrase → concept resolution for search:**
       - For each incoming concept phrase from `ExpandedConceptBuilder`:
         - Use ClinicalOntology (embeddings + aliases) to resolve to one or more concept IDs and canonical keys.
-        - Maintain a clear path for measurement/time phrases like “area reduction”, “baseline date”, “healing status”.
+        - Maintain a clear path for measurement/time phrases like "area reduction", "baseline date", "healing status".
-    - [ ] **Backwards compatibility strategy:**
+    - [x] **Backwards compatibility strategy:**
       - **Phase 1: Add concept_id (NULLABLE)**
         - Schema change adds concept_id column
         - Backfill script (run post-migration):